vaugerbird/BetterDiscordAddons/Themes/README.md

-Just using this to store the images and css files for my custom theme
+Just using this to store the images and css files for my custom theme.